Your Staff Information

 All our suppliers’ data may be submitted to the National Fraud Initiative on a regular basis.
 This use of data is carried out with statutory authority under Part 6 of the Local Audit and Accountability Act 2014.
 You can read further information about the national fraud initiative here.

-Work experience
+Work experience and Volunteering

-Personal data may be collected from you via the work experience process.
+Personal data may be collected from you via the work experience or volunteering process.
 The information that we collect about you may include details such as name, address, telephone, email, date of birth and next of kin/emergency contacts, references, personal demographics, including gender, race, ethnic origin, sexual orientation, religious or other beliefs, and whether you have a disability or require any additional support or adjustments for your work experience placement, medical information relevant to your work experience placement, including physical and mental health.

 Your information may be stored within electronic or paper records, or a combination of both.
 All our records are restricted so that only those individuals who have a need to know the information can get access.

 To process your application for your work experience placement and to enable us to meet our legal responsibilities as an employer, sometimes we will need to share your information with others.
-We will not sell your information for any purpose, and will not provide third parties with your information for the purpose of marketing or sales.
+We will not sell your information for any purpose and will not provide third parties with your information for the purpose of marketing or sales.

-When you apply for a work experience placement you will be asked to agree to your personal data being safely stored by Health Education England, East Midlands and its partner organisations and being used only in relation to your work experience placement and related projects.
+When you apply for a volunteer/work experience placement you will be asked to agree to your personal data being safely stored by Health Education England, East Midlands and its partner organisations and being used only in relation to your work experience placement and related projects.

 E-newsletter